 The Radnor Township Administration understands that another important aspect to a healthy local economy and community is maintaining tax rates.
-To that end, the Township has worked extremely hard to balance the needs of the community while minimizing the increases in the real estate tax rate.
+To that end, the Township strives to balance the needs of the community while minimizing the increases in the real estate tax rate.
 The real estate millage rate in Radnor was 3.7511 mills from 2012 through 2015 and increased to 3.9228 for 2016 through 2018.
 Taxes were increased again in 2019 to 4.1582 and then up 6% to 4.4082 in 2020.
-Although rates have stepped up over the past five years, Radnor enjoys a lower than average rate of tax as compared to surrounding municipalities.
+In 2021, millage rates were adjusted accordingly to account for the County wide property reassessment project.
+Radnor properties in the aggregate increased in assessment by just over 90% and a corresponding adjustment in the millage rate was made to comply with the State mandated "revenue neutral" result.
+As such, the millage rate was set 2.2837 mills for 2021 and remained unchanged for 2022.
+Although rates have stepped up over the five-year period prior to the reassessment, Radnor enjoys a lower than average rate of tax as compared to surrounding municipalities.
 At the same time and in concert with keeping the real estate millage rate as low as possible, the Administration has embraced the trend whereby the resources generated through business activity has historically exceeded those generated from the residents.
 Fostering business growth has helped shift the weight away from the residents.
-Graphs 3 and 4 represent the source of the Township's tax revenue from 2011 as compared to 2020.
-As depicted, the residential burden has been relatively stable as the 2% increase also is indicative of the recent decline in business tax revenue.
-Despite the decline, the taxes generated by the businesses remain generally healthy.
+Graphs 3 and 4 represent the source of the Township's tax revenue from 2012 as compared to 2021.
+As depicted, the residential burden has been reduced slightly from 38% to 34%, supported by recent recovery in business tax revenue.
+As such, the taxes generated by the businesses continue to be a solid contributor to the Township's financial health.
 The Township will continue to foster business growth to balance the service demands of the community with the constraint of keeping tax rates as low as possible.